 Watering generously also encourages good root development.

-(It should be noted succulent leaves sometimes shrivel when over watered as well as under watered so read my article for how to tell the difference).
+(It should be noted succulent leaves sometimes shrivel when overwatered as well as underwatered so read my article for how to tell the difference).

-Watering with a good soak and then allowing the soil to dry out emulates the watering conditions in the zebra plants natural habitat which ensures it stays healthy.
+Watering with a good soak and then allowing the soil to dry out emulates the watering conditions in the zebra plant’s natural habitat which ensures it stays healthy.

-Well Draining Soil to Avoid Over Watering
+Well-Draining Soil to Avoid Overwatering

 Use a Pot With Drainage Holes in The Base

-Watering so that excess water trickles from the base of the pot is also the best way to ensure that your zebra succulent has been sufficiently watered.
+As we talked about earlier, watering so that excess water trickles from the base of the pot is also the best way to ensure that your zebra succulent has been sufficiently watered.

 Water can still pool around the roots of the plant in your pot if:

 - The use of decorative outer pots.
-Zebra succulents are sometimes sold in plastic pots with drainage holes but placed in a decorative outer pot which looks good and prevents water from spilling in your home.
-However the outer pot prevents water escaping so that the soil is damp which causes root rot, so either empty the pot of water regularly or plant in a pot with drainage holes in the base.
+Zebra succulents are sometimes sold in plastic pots with drainage holes but placed in a decorative outer pot that looks good and prevents water from spilling in your home.
+However the outer pot prevents water from escaping so that the soil is damp which causes root rot, so either empty the pot of water regularly or plant in a pot with drainage holes in the base.

 Key Takeaways:

-- Plant zebra succulents in gritty, well draining succulent and cacti soil which emulates the drainage characteristics of the zebra succulents native environment.
+- Plant zebra succulents in gritty, well-draining succulent and cacti soil, which emulates the drainage characteristics of the zebra succulent’s native environment.